what is investment Logic mapping and why do it?

 it considers factors such as risks, dis-benefits, interdependencies, cost and timeframe in the options analysis process.

 The ILM process involves between one and four facilitated workshops with key stakeholders, facilitated by a DTF-accredited facilitator.
-Workshops ask the questions below and achieve the outputs shown below.
+Each workshop is built around one of four themes, as shown in the graphic above.

 Charlie Tulloch from Policy Performance has been an accredited ILM facilitator since November 2016 and has expertise and experience leading over 40 ILM workshops for diverse topics/sectors to support business cases in Victoria, Queensland, ACT and WA.